SyberIsle/mock-php-stream/README.md

 This library is intended to be used to mock the `php://` stream wrapper.

 It's highly recommended that you register/unregister this ONLY when you need it in a test.
-Otherwise it could interfere with other built-in php streams during the course of it being registered.
+Otherwise, it could interfere with other built-in php streams during the course of it being registered.

+**NOTE** Since version 2.0 the `php://temp[/maxmemory:NN]` and `php://memory` paths will behave as PHP does.
+The content written to them will not be available after the `stream_close` call.
+This means that `file_put_contents` and
+`file_get_contents` cannot be used to read and write these two paths.

 ## Installation